 Don’t Burn Out, Cool Down

-Burnout doesn’t always feel this dramatic, but the accumulation of life stresses, whether slow burn or avalanche, can wreak havoc on your job performance, family life and health.
+Burnout may not always feel this dramatic, but the accumulation of life’s stresses, whether a slow burn or avalanche, can wreak havoc on your job performance, family life and health.
 In fact, extreme burnout is considered a clinical condition.